PhotonicsTUL/PLaSK/doc/xpl/grids.rst

          Set number of the initial divisions of each geometry object.

          :attr by0: Number of parts each object is divided into along longitudinal axis.
-         :attr by1: Number of parts each object is divided into along trnasverse axis.
+         :attr by1: Number of parts each object is divided into along transverse axis.
          :attr by2: Number of parts each object is divided into along vertical axis.
          :attr by: Set values of ``by0``, ``by1`` and ``by2`` at once.
 It this attribute is specified, no other ones are allowed.